Kapilesvara Siva Temple: Bakresvara / Kalika Siva Temple / Tirthesvara Temple

 The Kalika Siva Temple is located beyond the southern compound wall of Kapilesvara siva temple and close to the northern embankment of Manikarnika tank.
 The temple faces west and the presiding deity of the temple is Siva lingam within a circular yonipitha (basement).
-The temple is made of sandstone and was built around 10th / 11th Century A.D.
+The temple is made of sandstone and was built around 10th or 11th century.

 Laxmi Narayan Temple

 The enshrined deity is Laxmi- Narayana seated in padmasana (lotus seat) over a lotus pedestal.
 The deity, Narayana has four arms holding conch in his upper right hand, a lotus in upper left hand and lower left hand is holding a mace.
 Laxmi is seated on his left lap.
 Both the images are crowned with Kirita mukuta.
 The temple has a vimana (shrine) in pidha order.

 Siddhesvara Siva temple

-It is located inside the Kapilesvara temple precinct and was built in the 15th century A.D.
+It is located inside the Kapilesvara temple precinct and was built in the 15th century.
 The temple faces east and the presiding deity of the temple is Siva lingam within a circular yonipitha (basement), which is made of laterite.
 The cella of vimana is made of sandstone and totally renovated one.